rikosintie/Kali-mac/README.md

 NOTE: A lot has changed since 2015 when I first wrote this in the Ubuntu for Nework Engineers guide.
 Cisco now has separate mib files for EVERY device.
 This page explains how things have changed: [SNMP FAQ](https://www.cisco.com/c/en/us/support/docs/ip/simple-network-management-protocol-snmp/9226-mibs-9226.html)

-Get the v2 mibs from Cisco's [mib site](https://cisco.github.io/cisco-mibs/v2/v2.tar.gz)
+You can still get the v2 mibs from Cisco's [mib site](https://cisco.github.io/cisco-mibs/v2/v2.tar.gz).
+I haven't tested against anything but an IOS based switch (2960s) so you'll need to do some testing against newer devices.

+As always, preparation is the key to success!

 #### To install the MIBs